remirror/remirror/.changeset/lovely-jars-live.md

 '@remirror/core': minor
 ---

 **BREAKING CHANGE**: The option `persistentSelectionClass` for `DecorationsExtension` is now `undefined` by default.
-It needs to be explicitly configured as `'selection'` to enable persistent selection.
+It needs to be explicitly configured to enable persistent selection.
+You can set it as `'selection'` to match the default styles provided by `@remirror/styles`.

 If you are using `@remirror/react`, you can enable it like this: